elewu/bench_ws/README.md

     V2_02.bag
     V2_03.bag

-Note how the `easy`, `medium` and `difficult` tags are removed.
+Note how the `easy`, `medium` and `difficult` suffix tags are removed.

-To run VIO on a EuRoC dataset use one of the following roslaunch files in the `bench` package.
+To run any of the supported state-estimation algorithm on a EuRoC dataset use one of the following roslaunch files in the `bench` package.

     benchmark_euroc-msckf_vio.launch
     benchmark_euroc-orbslam3-mono.launch